crushyna/cat_or_dog_simple_ml/README.md

 docker run -e ML_SERVER='<ml_server_addres>/api/MLServer' -it --rm -v  ${PWD}:/data cat_or_dog_simple_ml_tests:tester
 ```
 When it's done, please feel free to revise results in folder cat_or_dog_simple_ml/test_reports

+## Cloud deployment
+Both repositories have their Dockerfile included.
+As far as web application (current repo) should be deployable at any cloud docker engine of your choice, ML Server has been created as dedicated Azure Function App, thus won't work anywhere else without proper code changes.

+##### TODO: make ML Server available as docker container